job/aclhound/DOCUMENTATION.md

 	dst < prefix | $ip | @hostgroup | any > \
 	[ expire YYYYMMDD ] [ log ] \
 	[ # comment ]

+	@policy_name

-Note the @ sign, the policies allow for inclusion of object files, there are 2 type of object inclusion possibilities: hosts &amp; ports.
-Now this uses a suffix with their filenames, which is explained in &quot;Objects&quot;.
+Note the @ sign, the policies allow for inclusion of object files, there are 3 type of object inclusion possibilities: hosts &amp; ports & policies.
+Now hosts & ports use a suffix with their filenames, which is explained in &quot;Objects&quot;.
+Policies can simple be included by just including the policy on a single line (@policy_name).

 Keep in mind, that ACLhound automatically adds a &quot;deny any&quot; statement at the end of each ACL, so you don't have to do that yourself, this also keeps behaviour consistent across devices.